This article was updated on January 1st, 2017.

-It is important to note that these camera’s are not suitable for areal photography as they are designed to be small, light weight so that the drone can fly as fast as possible during a race.
+It is important to note that these cameras are not suitable for aerial photography as they are designed to be small, light-weight so that the drone can fly as fast as possible during a race.
 Click here if you looking for the best areal photography drone camera’s 2017.

 The Aomway Sony CCD 1200TVL FPV camera takes a 5V input.
 This means that a 5V BEC or voltage regulator is required when using it because if you allow more than 5V to flow into the camera, it may cause irreversible damage.
 With that being said, this camera has some nifty features.
 You can swap the lens so that you get your preferred range of vision.
 I find that the 2.8mm field of view is slightly too narrow so I use a 2.5mm lens that gives me a wider viewing angle.
 It is also one of those ‘plug in and play’ camera’s which means you don’t need to do any of that complicated setup beforehand.
 It weighs 22g.
 The 1200TVL has the best image quality of all the camera’s on this list and therefore I do recommend it to anyone looking for a cheap and reliable FPV drone camera.

 I really like the Spektrum VA1100 Ultra Micro FPV camera.
 Spektrum tell us that they